-CoolSculpting is a revolutionary method to permanently remove unwanted fat in a completely non-invasive manner.
-It has been FDA approved since 2010 with over 7 million treatments performed worldwide.
-Our practice has experience performing over 24,000 treatments on over 6000 patients.
-With our vast experience in CoolSculpting we would like to answer the most common questions patients have asked us over the years.
+CoolSculpting is a revolutionary method to reduce unwanted fat in a completely non-invasive manner.
+It has been FDA cleared since 2010 with over 7 million treatments performed worldwide.
+Our practice has experience performing over 24,000 treatments on over 6,000 patients.
+With our vast experience in CoolSculpting, we would like to answer the most common questions patients have asked us over the years.

 Does the fat move somewhere else on the body?
 Will it create a new trouble area?